cosmosgame/save-the-world/content/the-dream/_index.md

 ### The gift of righteous anger

-This work is not something we can pretend is not our own.
-We can not continue to pretend this is something the next generation will take care of.
+We need to own this work.
+We cannot continue to pretend this is something the next generation will take care of.

 Please watch this video: